pygame/pygame/docs/reST/ref/event.rst

    Creates a new event with the given type and attributes.
 The attributes can come from a dictionary argument with string keys or from keyword arguments.

+   .. versionchanged:: 2.1.3 Event works the same way ``EventType`` does.

    .. ## pygame.event.Event ##

 .. class:: EventType